How To Solve A Washer Making Clicking Noises: 7 Steps

 #4: Investigate the Motor Coupling or Direct Drive System

-The motor coupling connects the motor to the transmission in older washer models with a timer, allowing the washer to agitate and spin.
-In newer washer designs, a direct drive system is used instead.
-Both types can cause clicking noises if damaged or worn.
+The motor coupling connects a washer’s motor to the transmission in older models with a timer, allowing the washer to agitate and spin.
+In newer washer designs, I’ve found that there’s a direct drive system in place instead.
+Both systems can cause clicking noises if damaged or worn.

 For older washer models with a motor coupling: